-- 1. Provide staff alternative direction on the text of the proposed change to the City Code. - 2.
-Do not introduce the Ordinance.
+- 1. Provide staff alternative direction on the text of the proposed Resolution. - 2.
+Do not adopt the Resolution or Ordinance and retain the existing fire sprinkler requirements.

 FISCAL IMPACT:

 The revisions to the sprinkler requirements should have a nominal impact on the City's financial state.
 The changes may reduce the number of commercial remodels in which automatic sprinkler systems are required but any reduction in building permit fees will be offset by a reduction in staff time reviewing, processing and approving the building permit and application.